 Describe how you used presentations, demonstration, chart and pictures to convey the meaning, to get your message over.
 The key is to show that you understand this problem, and do not mind stepping out of your comfort zone.
 You do your best to ensure that everyone involved understands what they have to understand, in order to do their job effectively…

-* Do not forget to check: How to overcome interview nerves.
+* Do not forget to check: Logistics manager interview questions.

 Ten other questions you may face in your (service) delivery manager interview

-- Describe a time when you had to meet a tight deadline.
+- Describe a time when you missed a deadline.

 - Tell us about an obstacle you overcame.